CavernCrawlers/CavernCrawlers.github.io/Fighter.md

 **Cleave**: Immediately after one of your attacks drops a foe to 0 HP, you may make another attack.
 If you have movement remaining, you may move between attacks.
 This cannot be combined with the **Sweep** maneuver.

-**Deadly Blow**: Your weapon damage die increases 1 step (d6 to d8, d8 to d10, etc).

-**Exploit Weakness**:  Reduce the required _Natural_ value for a critical hit on your attacks by 1.
+**Critical Opening**:  Reduce the required _Natural_ value for a critical hit on your attacks by 1.
 This knack may be taken up to 3 times.
 For instance, taking this knack twice means you would only need a natural 18+.

+**Deadly Blow**: Your weapon damage die increases 1 step (d6 to d8, d8 to d10, etc).

 **Great Weapon Fighter:** When wielding a Heavy 2-handed weapon, any damage dice that show a 1 or 2 may be re-rolled.
 Take the higher result.
 **Indomitable**: +1 to all **Saving Throws**.

-**Mighty Shot**: You may use your Mighty Deed ability with ranged attacks.
+**Mighty Shot**: You may use your [Combat Exploits](#combat-exploits) ability with ranged attacks.

 **Precise Shot**: Ignore any cover bonuses your target has to their AC.